skittermonster/Computer-Vision-Project-Overview/README.md

   - Provide a document outlining:

    - Your chosen problem and its significance.

-  - The source of your images (for new datasets) or the name and source of the existing dataset (for annotation tasks). #add links for annotation tools
+   - The source of your images (for new datasets) or the name and source of the existing dataset (for annotation tasks).

    -  methodology used for collecting or annotating the dataset.

    - Snippets from your dataset (both images and labels)

    - Challenges faced and how they were addressed.
 ### Submission Format:
 Refer to canvas assignments to get better understanding of submission format.